particle-iot/docs/src/content/reference/api.md

 ## Versioning

-The API endpoints all start with `/v1` to represent the first official version of the Particle Cloud API.
+The API endpoints all start with `/v1` to represent the first official version of the Particle Device Cloud API.
 The existing API is stable, and we may add new endpoints with the `/v1` prefix.

 If in the future we make backwards-incompatible changes to the API, the new endpoints will start with